joheras/CLoDSA/docs/method.md

-# Augmenting images for classification, localization, detection and semantic segmentation.
+# Augmenting images for classification, localization, detection, semantic segmentation, and instance segmentation.

-In this section, we present an approach to augment images for the problems of object classification, localization, detection and semantic segmentation.
+In this section, we present an approach to augment images for the problems of object classification, localization, detection, semantic segmentation and instance segmentation.
 First of all, it is important to understand how the images are annotated in each of these four problems.
-In the case of object classification, each image is labeled with a prefixed category; for object localization, a bounding box indicating the position of the object in the image is provided; for object detection, a list of bounding boxes and the category of the objects inside those boxes are given; finally, in semantic segmentation, each pixel of the image is labeled with the class of its enclosing object.
-An example of each kind of annotation is provided in the following figure.
+In the case of object classification, each image is labeled with a prefixed category; for object localization, a bounding box indicating the position of the object in the image is provided; for object detection, a list of bounding boxes and the category of the objects inside those boxes are given; in semantic segmentation, each pixel of the image is labeled with the class of its enclosing object; and, in instance segmentation, each pixel of the image is labeled with the class of its enclosing object, but, on the contrary to semantic segmentation, objects of the same class are distinguished.
+An example of each kind of annotation is provided in the following figure (from left to right, an example of classification, localization, detection, semantic segmentation, and instance segmentation).

 ![Annotation](images/annotation.png)